Littlaa/Littlaa/README.md

 ## :memo: Bucket list (In development)

 - [ ] Parachute jump
-- [ ] Eat at a Michellin star resturant
+- [ ] Eat at a Michelin star restaurant
 - [ ] Travel the world

 ## :chart: Languages